 We also need to encourage Broadway's best and brightest writers and composers to stop looking towards popular movies for inspiration and instead look into the vast, rich history of Native Americans as well as their folklore.

 In this era of awareness to bring more POC and Ethnic representation to Broadway stages, we need to make sure that we include Native Americans as well.
-The timing has never been better and the need has never been so great.
+If nothing else, it may bring a better understanding of these people and their vibrant culture.